MicroStrategy/rest-api-docs/docs/common-workflows/manage-page-by-information.md

 ![page_by_report](../images/page_by_report.png)

-## Fetch the Report Definition and Include Page-By Information
+## Fetch the report definition and include page-by information

 This workflow sample demonstrates how to retrieve the definition of a report that contains a page-by section.